Monument Metro station: History

-The remaining two platforms on the upper level (3 and 4) opened when services between Tynemouth and St James via Wallsend commenced on 14 November 1982.
+The remaining two platforms on the upper level (3 and 4) opened when services between and via commenced on 14 November 1982, as part of phase four of the network.

-During construction, it was discovered that the column of Grey's Monument – the 41 m statue, built in 1838, that sits above the railway line – had foundations less than 2 m deep.
+During construction, it was discovered that the column of Grey's Monument – the 41 m statue, built in 1838, that sits above the station – had foundations less than 2 m deep.
 The engineers had to build better supports for the monument.

 Facilities

-The ticket hall has a number of exits, including into the Fenwick department store, Eldon Square, Blackett Street and Grey Street.
+The ticket hall has a number of exits, including into the Fenwick department store, Eldon Square Shopping Centre, Blackett Street and Grey Street.

-The ticket hall additionally contains its own shops including a branch of Sainsbury's Local.
-The station previously housed a Nexus TravelShop which closed in 2015.
-In 2019 work was underway to convert the former TravelShop into the country's first underground bar, The Waypoint.
+The ticket hall contains some shops, including a branch of Sainsbury's Local.
+The station previously housed a Nexus TravelShop, which closed in 2015.

 Services

-As of April 2021, services operate at the following frequency: